kidaa30/ohimanual/3_conduct_manual/intro_assessment.md

 Additionally, several OHI+ assessments have been completed.
 As information is available about those assessments they will be posted on http://ohi-science.org.

-> TIP: The OHI+ development team is prepared to provide guidance for assessments.
+> TIP: The OHI+ development team is prepared to provide guidance for assessments.  -->

+## Best practices for OHI assessments

+Conducting an assessment requires both an understanding of how past assessments have been completed and the innovation to capture important characteristics of your study area using the information available.
+You can start by understanding the structure of completed assessments at global and smaller scales and the models that were created.
+Understanding the approaches in different contexts will help you think about what should be done similarly and differently in your local context.

+Navigating through the WebApp can help frame your thinking and introduce you to the structure of inputs that will be required for the OHI Toolbox software.

 ### Incorporate core values and characteristics into the OHI assessment framework before gathering information